 Meet our Activities Coordinator, Sarah Harding

 I began my Barchester journey as a Night Care Assistant in 2000.
-Through the completing of care qualifications, I progressed to Senior Care Assistant and, more recently, I have also adopted the responsibilities of a Care Practitioner as well.
+Through the completing of care qualifications, I progressed to Senior Care Assistant and, more recently, I have also adopted the responsibilities of a Care Practitioner.

-I am also involved in activities within the home and I lead the Activities Team, a role that I have enjoyed for many years.
-I have completed many training courses through the Barchester Healthcare Training Academy, which have further enhanced my skills in a range of areas, including, care, activities and providing training.
-I now share my time between being a Care Practitioner and leading the Activities Team.
+I am also involved in activities within the home and I lead the activities team, a role that I have enjoyed for many years.
+I have completed many training courses through the Barchester Healthcare Training Academy, which have further enhanced my skills in a range of areas, including, care, activities and training provision.
+I now share my time between being a Care Practitioner and leading the activities team.

 I work closely with local groups, meaning that Marriott House & Lodge remains a key part of the local community with regular visitors who offer support to families and friends.

 I am very much involved in the ‘whole home approach’ in regards to the care we provide as a care home; my hands-on approach allows me to work closely with all members of the team and help them to develop their skills.

 Dignity in care is a particular area that I am always keen to promote within the home, and I believe that we can all enhance the lives of residents.
 In my spare time I enjoy reading and spending my time with family, friends and 3 dogs!

 Activities at our home

 Activities are the cornerstone of a wholesome home experience and our Activities Coordinators are always putting their creative minds to the test by organising new and exciting social events for residents to partake in.
 Of course, we take into account the likes and dislikes of those we support, so if someone doesn’t feel like trying something new, there will always be something on offer to reflect their personal interests.
 For the people who may just prefer some peace and quiet instead, we also offer one-to-one time that can be enjoyed with a nice cup of coffee or just a simple chat – whatever they desire.